 Funeral costs do vary considerably.
 The cost of a funeral can differ between providers for the same service, and many funeral homes refrain from disclosing prices because they claim that funerals are not “cookie-cutter.”

-The NFDA (2022) surveyed the average cost of a funeral at $7,848, and this was without cemetery costs.
+The National Funeral Directors Association (NFDA) surveyed the average cost of a funeral at $7,848, and this was without cemetery costs.
 Therefore, it is fair to say that the average traditional burial cost in the region of $10,000.

-Now, of course, there are much more inexpensive burial options, and it is important to ensure you shop around and make inquiries from at least 3 funeral homes.
+Of course, there are much more inexpensive burial options, and it is important to shop around and inquire from at least three funeral homes.

 Arranging a traditional burial in California